Our Top Free Resource

 Turn Your Treasures Into a Charitable Legacy

 Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
-The financial benefits of the gift depend on whether Conquer Cancer can use the property in a way that is related to our mission.
+The financial benefits of the gift depend on whether Conquer Cancer, the ASCO Foundation can use the property in a way that is related to our mission.

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.